Chemistry Engineering

 Subject-specific modules (depending on degree pathway):

-- Chemistry: Introduction for Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Inorganic Chemistry, Physical Chemistry 1
+Chemistry: Introduction to Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Inorganic Chemistry, Physical Chemistry 1

-- Engineering Science: Introduction for Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Physics (Mechanics and Optics), Physics (Mechanics in Rotation)
+Engineering Science: Introduction to Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Physics (Mechanics and Optics), Physics (Mechanics in Rotation)

-- Materials Science: Introduction for Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Physics (Mechanics and Optics), Physical Chemistry 1
+Materials Science: Introduction to Practical-Based Science: Measurement and Error Analysis, Maths for Physical Sciences 1, Physics (Mechanics and Optics), Physical Chemistry 1

 For all students: